Topics Map > Online Instruction > Teaching Online Courses

 Types of Online Discussions

 There are also a number of types of online discussions, each differing based on its intended content and composition.
-Instructors are encouraged to use a number of these types in order to best promote community within the online course.
+Instructors are encouraged to use a number of these types to promote community within the online course best.